Introduction to J2EE Architecture

 1. Application Client Container

-The container includes a set of classes, libraries, other files that are required to execute client programs in their own JVM.
+The container includes a set of classes, libraries, and other files required to execute client programs in their own JVM.
 Manages the execution of client components.
-It also provides services that enable java client program to execute.
+It also provides services that enable Java client programs to execute.
 This container is specific to the EJB container.
-Compared to other containers in J2EE this container is lightweight.
+Compared to other containers in J2EE, this container is lightweight.

 Features:

-- Security: responsible for collecting authentication Data such as User Name and Password and sends data over RMI/IIOP to the server.
+- Security: Responsible for collecting authentication Data such as User Name and Password and sending data over RMI/IIOP to the server.
 The server then processes the data using the JAAS module.
-Even though authentication techniques are provided by the client container but these are not under the control of the application client.
+Even though the client container provides authentication techniques, these are not under the control of the application client.

 - Naming: Allows the application clients to use Java Naming and Directory Interface (JNDI).